nes-lab/shepherd-tools/README.md

 ### CLI-Interface

-After installing the module the datalib offers some often needed functions:
+After installing the module the datalib offers some often needed functionality on the command line:

-#### Validate Recordings
+**Validate Recordings**

 - takes a file or directory as an argument